Life after Prostate Cancer: Living in the Present Moment

 “The day my doctor called to tell me my routine blood work showed that my PSA levels rose from 2.5 to 10.3 was my birthday,” Frank says.
 “At that time, I physically felt great and had no symptoms.”

 Frank, 56, had routine blood work and a prostate-specific antigen (PSA) test conducted the prior week.
-A PSA test, recommended for men age 50 and over, measures the level of protein produced by cells of the prostate gland.
+A PSA test, recommended for men age 50 and older, measures the level of protein produced by cells of the prostate gland.
 While it is normal to have a low PSA level in the blood, an increase may indicate prostate cancer.

 Frank, a senior vice president and director of corporate incident response for KeyBank, says that because of the nature of what he does for a living, he has the tendency to think of the worst outcome in any given situation.